gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The big news in Gradle 2.1 is the new, simpler, mechanism for using community plugins in your build, integrated with the new [Gradle Plugin Portal](https://plugins.gradle.org).
-This is one of many improvements planned to expand the Gradle platform by making the lives of both plugins developers and users through new features and tooling.
+This is one of many improvements planned to expand the Gradle platform by making the lives of both plugins developers and users better through new features and tooling.

 Another very new exciting feature is the addition of incremental Java compilation, which promises to significantly reduce compilation times during the development cycle.
 Users of Apache Ant and Apache Maven may be familiar with incremental Java compilation from those tools.